We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Schedule III Controlled Substance

 As we progress through the different schedules it is easy to see how and why different drugs were placed in their named schedule.
 Schedule III drugs will bear a low potential for abuse and dependency.
-They are not as controlled as Schedule II prescribed substances.
-However, you will still need a prescription from your medical physician to get a Schedule III drug.

 Schedule III Controlled Substances Include: